Joseph Cross (judge): Federal judicial service

 On March 13, 1905, Cross was nominated by President Theodore Roosevelt to a new seat on the United States District Court for the District of New Jersey created by 33 Stat.
 987. Cross was confirmed by the United States Senate on March 17, 1905, and received his commission that day.
-He served on the court until his death on October 29, 1913.
+He served on the court until his death.

+Personal life

+Cross married Mary P. Whiting on October 19, 1870.

+He died at his home in Elizabeth on October 29, 1913, after a long illness.